eezstreet/SWATEliteForce/README.md

 **Fully Compatible; no special installation steps:**
  * SWAT 4 ENB / Reshade
+ * SWAT 4 Music Overhaul
  * Elite Tactical Force Map Pack
  * Mega Map Pack.
 (DO NOT install the mod, just the maps)
  * GSF Map Pack
  * ANY custom officer skin mod.

 **Partially Compatible; some assembly required or there are bugs:**
  * SWAT 4 Graphical Enrichment Mod (GEM).
 (Not usable in multiplayer)
  * SWAT 4 Retextured Mod.
 (Not usable in multiplayer)
- * SWAT 4 Music Overhaul (Not usable in multiplayer)
  * Snitch Mod.
 (It can crash on occasion)
  * LEVEL 13.
 (Only the maps are supported.)
  * BFHL Mod.
 (Can be installed, but requires a great deal of patience and use of the editor to do so)